 There are many times when we don’t drink in recovery.

-We don’t drink when we arrive at our hotel for the She Speaks conference and get hit in the face with the lobby bar.
+We don’t drink when we arrive at our hotel for a conference and get hit in the face with the lobby bar.
 People gathered at tables, laughing, having fun with a wine glass sitting at their elbow.

 We don’t drink when out of nowhere we are knocked off our feet by a powerful craving for a crisp, cold glass of wine.
 Or two.
 Or ten.